tfausak/tfausak.github.io/_posts/2012-06-28-encouraging-referrals-with-free-apps.md

 ---
 layout: post
 title: Encouraging Referrals with Free Apps
-published: false
 ---

 At [Famigo][1], we're always making our [Sandbox][2] better.
 But one of the biggest problems we face is letting people know about our app.
 Sure, we can (and do) run ads and work on app store SEO, but word-of-mouth is much more powerful.
-Dropbox noticed this and implemented [a referral program][3] to give out free space.
+For instance, Dropbox noticed this and implemented [a referral program][3] to give out free space.

 We started a similar program.
-Instead of space, we give out apps.
-Here's the idea: refer a friend to the Sandbox and you both get a free app.
+Except instead of space, we give out apps.
+Here's the idea: refer a friend to the Sandbox and you both get a free app!
 We're all very excited about this and we're working hard to get it in your hands as soon as possible.

 ## Front End